Bio

 Her contributions have been recognized among the 100 Most Influential Financial Experts and honored with Special Congressional Recognition for contributions to the Caribbean-American culture and heritage.
 She was also named a Millennial Thought Leader by the Hong Kong Institute of CPAs.

 Danetha holds a B.A. in Economics from DePauw University.
+She resides in Europe.

 The PERMANENCE Diagnostic